Why is using video for sales emails a smarter way to engage prospects and advance deals?

 5. You Have More Tools at Your Disposal to Make a Winning First Impression

-You only have one shot at a first impression, and you hardly want that impression to be “boring wall of text.”
+You only have one shot at a first impression, and you hardly want that impression to be a “boring wall of text.”
 “Leveraging video means you can harness the power of non-verbal cues to yield a better first impression,” says Olivia Bodnar, Major Account Executive At Snowflake Computing.
 “The brain is a curious and powerful thing, and science has demonstrated over and over that our perception of someone’s trustworthiness, power, and likeability often forms in just seconds.
-Small non-verbal cues, like smiling, leaning in, and eye contact can improve your first impression significantly.”
+Small non-verbal cues, like smiling, leaning in, and eye contact, can improve your first impression significantly.”

-6. Improve Your Sales Videos over Time with Data
+6. Improve Your Sales Videos Over Time with Data

-Best Practices for Video Sales Letters
+What Are the Best Practices for Creating Video Sales Letters?

 A video sales email, also known as a video sales letter, is a wonderful opportunity to have fun while delivering an extremely effective message to your prospects.
 Here are our top tips for making your video sales letter a smashing success.